mzruiz/portfolio/README.md

 My name is Matt and I'm from Philly, PA.
 I earned my Bachelor’s Degree of Computer Science in 2018 from West Chester University of Pennsylvania.
 Prior to college I spent weekends and summers as an apprentice in a relative’s Contracting company.
 I've always enjoyed working.

-I no longer specialize in electrical outlets and now spend my time building mobile apps with React Native, Swift, Firebase, and more.
+I no longer specialize in electrical outlets and now spend my time building mobile apps with React Native, JavaScript, TypeScript, Swift, Firebase, and more.
 I hope to use my experience as a Salesforce Developer/Trainer to push the boundaries of mobile development.

 To learn how I got to this point, please checkout my [about](https://github.com/chooch620/portfolio/blob/master/about.md) section.

 ### Table of Contents